Siberian Cooler Review

 Siberian Cooler Price

 Asking prices for Siberian Coolers, as expected, are well within the premium price range.
-This is definitely a high-end cooler and its asking price is representative of that.
+This is a high-end cooler and its asking price is representative of that.
 Compared to other premium cooler lines, it is about in the middle of the range.
-Comparable sizes are a bit cheaper than Yetis but more expensive than RTICs and Grizzlies.
-You will typically find prices to be around what you would pay for K2, Pelican, etc.
+Comparable sizes are a bit cheaper than Yeti Coolers but more expensive than RTIC Coolers and Grizzly Coolers.
+You will typically find prices to be around what you would pay for K2 Coolers, Pelican Coolers, etc.

 Siberian Cooler Review